AdrianaHelga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This third project on shell contains excercises on init files, expansions and variables.

 0-alias:
 This excersice involved creating an alias

 1-hello_you:
-This excercise involvedcreating a script that prints hello user, where user is the current Linux user.
+This excercise involved creating a script that prints hello user, where user is the current Linux user.

 2-path:
 Adding /action to PATH